Git Software Development Guidelines: Improving Team Collaboration

 3.5.
 Security

-• During software development, do not include personal sensitive information in the git repository.
+• During software development, do not include personal sensitive information in the git repo

-• For deployment-related sensitive information, configure it directly in Gitea Secrets.
+• Set deployment-related sensitive information directly in Gitea Secret

 logo